PostdOK/automated-text-classification-algorithms/README.md

 * Random forest (binary and multi-class)
 * gradient boosting for decision trees (binary and multiclass)

+Each script is organized as follows:
+* required libraries
+* Preprocessing
+* Training
+* Model evaluation

 ## Further Notes
 **Important:** Cross-validation is heavily recommended for all approaches